Banging Toolbox

 Many 6-inch grinders are just as stable and sturdy as 8-inch models.

-If you want a more compact grinder and don’t mind slightly reduced surface coverage, a good 6-inch model will do nicely.
+If you want a more compact grinder and don’t mind slightly reduced surface coverage, a first class 6-inch model will do nicely.

 A 6-inch bench grinder is still big enough to work on small jobs, and sharpen small tools like your wood carving chisels.